 Bake in oven for 60 minutes, stirring mixture every 20 minutes.

-Place the powder in a jar or baggies until ready to use.
+Place the powder in a jar or into ziplock baggies until ready to use.

 Playing with Colored Powder

 What can this DIY Colored Powder be used for at home?
 Set up a family color run with the kids – or make it an obstacle course!
 Think climbing things, crawling under things – kids LOVE obstacle courses.
 Check out the simple one we made for my sons Army Birthday Party if you need ideas.
 I set up our color run for around the house and used a sprinkler as the finish line.
 Right after the kids jumped through the sprinkler I showered them with powder for an extra bright finish!